U.S. Environmental Protection Agency (EPA)

 *Applications may be reviewed on a rolling-basis and this posting could close before the deadline.
 Click here for information about the selection process.

-Appointment Length: The appointment will initially be for one year and may be renewed up to three additional years upon EPA recommendation and subject to availability of funding.
+Appointment Length: The appointment will initially be for one year and may be renewed three to four additional years upon EPA recommendation and subject to availability of funding.

 Level of Participation: The appointment is full-time.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.
-At this time, master’s degree stipends are ~$60,129 per year and doctoral degree stipends are ~$72,750 per year.
+At this time, bachelor’s degree stipends are ~$49,000 per year and master’s degree stipends are ~$60,000 per year.
 Click here for detailed information about full-time stipends.

 EPA Security Clearance: Completion of a successful background investigation by the Office of Personnel Management (OPM) is required for an applicant to be on-boarded at EPA.